Cloud-Schematics/cf-hello-world-app/schematics-readme.md

     - Click **Create API Key**.
     - Name **Description** as `ibm-testorgkeys`.
     - Click **Next** to view the Public Key and Private Key of your organization.
-      Make a note of the public and private keys.
+      **Note** Make a note of the public and private keys.
 These two keys are used for MongoDB Atlas provider authentication.
-      {: note}

     - Click **Done**.
 3. Signup from the [IBM Cloud console](https://cloud.ibm.com) with a valid IBM ID.
 For more information about the sign up process, see [IBM Cloud login](https://cloud.ibm.com/docs/account?topic=account-login-sequence).
 4. Create an [IBM Cloud API Key](https://cloud.ibm.com/iam/apikeys).
 For more information, about steps to create the API keys, see [Creating an API key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key).

 ## Creating workspace using Mongodb and Cloud Foundry Terraform template
-{: #mongodb-templates}

 1. Log in to your [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/workspaces) account by using your credentials.
 2. Click [**Create workspace +**](https://cloud.ibm.com/schematics/workspaces/create).